Program Delivery

 Apply through the form below.
 Please allow yourself 30 minutes or more to complete it with care and detail.

 Attend your Trial Period lessons.
-The Trial Period is a 12-week series of private lessons, paid in a single package.
+The Trial Period is a series of 12 weekly private lessons.
 Please see this page for information about payment plans, completion timeframes, refund policies, and cancellation policies.
 Trial Period lessons occur only in pet-friendly environments.
 Please note that completion of the Trial Period does not guarantee a successful Entrance Exam.

 At the end of your Trial Period, complete the Entrance Exam.
 Passing teams earn their branded “In Training” vest and continue to the next phases of the program.
 They also gain access to our other services, such as Group Classes and Day Training.
 Please note that completion of the Entrance Exam does not guarantee graduation from the program.